serverless/serverless/docs/guides/compose.md

        SERVICE_A_QUEUE_URL: ${param:queueUrl}
    ```

-Cross-services variables are a great way to share API URLs, queue URLs, database table names, and more, without having to hardcode resource names or use SSM.
+Cross-service variables are a great way to share API URLs, queue URLs, database table names, and more, without having to hardcode resource names or use SSM.

 ### Explicit dependencies